takahashidan85/sushi-restaurant-management/docs/architecture.md

 ## 1. Overview
 The Sushi Restaurant Management System is a **Flask-based web application** that provides RESTful APIs for managing customers, sushi items, orders, and order details.
-The application is designed to demonstrate layered architecture with clear separation between presentation, application, domain, and infrastructure layers.
+It demonstrates **clean layered architecture** with separation of concerns.

 ---